accurat/dev-guides/GETTING STARTED.md

 A lot of other advanced concepts are in ES6+, not important on a first instance, but interesting to go further.

-Note: ES6 is adding the most features, ES7 and ES8 (a.k.a.
-ES2018 and ES2019) are adding less but focused features.
+Note: ES6 is adding the most features, the subsequent updates (ES7, ES8, ES2020, ES2021, ES2022) are adding less but focused features.

 **React**